 Individual Time Trials (ITT or TT) and Team Time Trials (TTT) are also carried out on Zwift.

 Your warm-up is essential to your race.
 I’ve not warmed-up properly on multiple occasions and have paid the price for it.
-An adequate warm-up will drastically increase your race performance.
+An adequate warm-up will drastically improve your race performance, and reduce the likelihood of injury and/or cramping.
 Here are a few suggestions for you to take on-board regarding your warm-up:

 - Have a power-up prior to entering the pen – During your warm-up, you will be able to receive a power-up when passing through the sprint, KOM or Lap banner out on course.
 You can carry this power-up from your warm-up to the race.
 This additional item will provide you with a small but beneficial improvement to stay with the mad racers who push 8+w/kg for the first 30 seconds of a race.
 A factor to bear in mind before you enter the race pen – Check your race organiser allows power-ups – Some race organisers prohibit the use of power-ups (usage may result in time penalty or disqualification).

 You can find some of my warm-ups for races in my post ‘Suffer Buffet‘ :